elenasacristan/treebooks/README.md

 ### Additional testing

 #### Travis
-At the top of this Readme file you can see that the website pases the Travis test.
+At the top of this Readme file you can see that the website passes the Travis test.

-The code that I was meant to be using in the Travis.yml file was not working and I found out that there was some issues when using python 3.7 and django 1.11.17.
-Finally I found out in Slack the code that was working well for my python and django versions.
+The code that I was meant to use in the Travis.yml file was not working and I found out that there were some issues when using python 3.7 and django 1.11.17.
+Finally, I found out in Slack the code that was working well for my python and django versions.

 #### Dev Tools

-I have also used development tools in Google Chrome to check how the website would look in different devices (portrait and landscape mode).
-In addition to that testing I have also asked friends and family to have a look at the website to let me know if everything looks fine on their browsers and devices.
+I have also used development tools in Google Chrome to check how the website would look on different devices (portrait and landscape mode).
+In addition to that testing, I have also asked friends and family to have a look at the website to let me know if everything looks fine on their browsers and devices.

 ### Problems and bugs:

-I have issues when iterating on fields with many to many relationships and in the end I could fix these problems by using (loop.first) and in other cases by using of list_values.
+I have issues when iterating on fields with many to many relationships and in the end, I could fix these problems by using (loop.first) and in other cases by using of list_values.

 When I changed from the local database to the Postgress database suddenly I started having errors when adding more than one user to the waiting list.
 This issue was very strange because in the local database was working fine.
 I ask the Tutors and they suggest to create a new link to a new postgrees database to see if this could solve the problem but it didn't.
-Finally I noticed that everytime I was adding a user to the waiting list I was also adding a book and that is why the book Id was duplicated.
+Finally I noticed that every time I was adding a user to the waiting list I was also adding a book and that is why the book Id was duplicated.

 Current books if the book became available again it will appear on the profile fro the other users that have already finished the book